 How to add flexible components to a class (CL)

-For faculty who are currently scheduled to teach in-person classroom (CL) sections in Fall 2021, the addition of a flexible component as an accommodation to support student learning (through a dual audience) delivered using both face-to-face and remote formats is permitted with the condition that the instructor will continue to deliver in-person classes in the assigned classroom and on the scheduled day and time.
+For faculty who are currently scheduled to teach in-person classroom (CL) sections in Spring 2022, the addition of a flexible component as an accommodation to support student learning (through a dual audience) delivered using both face-to-face and remote formats is permitted with the condition that the instructor will continue to deliver in-person classes in the assigned classroom and on the scheduled day and time.

 Depending on specific learning objectives and available technologies, faculty have options to engage impacted student(s) including live synchronous sessions, or curate/create asynchronous digital content such as presentations, multimedia, readings, and discussion boards.